adkron/dirtyinformation.com/_posts/2014-3-23-what-do-i-want.markdown

 fantastic, but I really love helping people get to their vision with a sustainable piece of software.
 Too many startups end up with loads of tech debt by the time their product hits the market.
-This tech debt then slows them down so the competition can arise and over take them.
+This tech debt then slows them down so the competition can arise and overtake them.
 I love showing companies how to [live like no one else, so that they can live like no one else](http://www.daveramsey.com/home/).